-Prepare to be transported somewhere wonderful with Jeff Nichols’ sci-fi drama MIDNIGHT SPECIAL.
+Prepare to be transported somewhere wonderful with writer/director Jeff Nichols’ bold new sci-fi mystery MIDNIGHT SPECIAL.

-For me Nichols, alongside Bennett Miller and J. C. Chandor, forms a triumvirate of American film-makers that have emerged in the last five years who are at the forefront of making truly, dazzlingly powerful movies.
+For me, Nichols alongside Bennett Miller and J. C. Chandor forms a triumvirate of American film-makers that have emerged in the last five years who are at the forefront of making truly imaginative, dazzlingly powerful movies.
 I’m such a huge fan of their work and Nichols with MIDNIGHT SPECIAL seemed to me to be expanding on the epic ideas that populated my favourite of his films to date, Take Shelter, where the main character’s apocalyptic visions possibly heralded the end of the world.

-If you’re looking for a movie that will knock you sideways with its scale, whilst challenging your mind, then don’t miss the out of this world MIDNIGHT SPECIAL.
+If you’re looking for a movie that will knock you sideways with its scale whilst also challenging your mind, then don’t miss the out-of-this-world MIDNIGHT SPECIAL.